bloominstituteoftechnology/Computer-Architecture-C/README.md

 - [ ] Add the timer interrupt to the LS-8 emulator
 - [ ] Add the keyboard interrupt to the LS-8 emulator
+- [ ] Write an LS-8 assembly program to draw a curved histogram on the screen